 While we've been whipping up a lot of delicious recipes while at home, we can't help but admit that along with our fancy meals, we've also been mixing up a few cocktails to go with it.
 And while we do love a good bottle of red or a pitcher of sangria, we can't help but drool looking at some of the drinks bartenders are sharing over on Instagram.
 So we decided to tap their wisdom and see what quarantinis they've been sipping on.

 Crock-Pot Chicken Noodle Soup

-Nothing beats a steaming bowl of chicken noodle soup on a cold day, does it?
+Nothing beats a steaming bowl of chicken noodle soup, does it?
 Especially if it can be cooked with minimal effort!
 This Crock-Pot chicken noodle soup recipe is the perfect meal to warm your soul when you're stuck at home.

 Get our recipe for Crock-Pot Chicken Noodle Soup.